Wednesday, May 31, 2017

 They had cupcakes decorated with the senior's baby pics.
 Adorable.

 I don't know how Bubbie feels about all these "lasts" he's a part of.
-I think the month of May has flown by so fast, he hasn't had time to think about it much.
-Plus, he started his first job and got a checking account, so in addition to finishing out the school year and all of it's tests and deadlines and applications and activities, he's been BUSY.
+He started his first job and got a checking account, so in addition to finishing out the school year and all of it's tests and deadlines and applications and activities, he's been busy.
+Graduation announcements went out yesterday so I feel somewhat on the ball.

 I pondered buying one more James Avery charm for my bracelet to call it done, but it was going to be pricey.
-So I went on Etsy and found this triquetra medallion, which is exactly what I wanted, and JA soldered it on fo free.
+So I went on Etsy and found this triquetra medallion, which is exactly what I wanted, and JA soldered it on for free.
 The triquetra is our symbol for Highlands.

 As it should be.